hyharry/hyharry.github.io/source/Research/master.md

 ---
 title: Master
 ---
-## Phase field approaches in Topology Optimization
+## Phase-field approaches in Topology Optimization

 In a Topology Optimization problem, we often have a design variable {% mathjax %} \rho {% endmathjax %} in [-1, 1], representing how much material do we place at each point.
 A formal presentation of the problem is as follows